“Oh, I love your hair!” You say, as you reach out to touch it.

 But your loud compliments and exclamations over my new hairstyle quash my camouflage.

-Perhaps you would consider my peace before you spoke them.
+Perhaps you would consider my peace before you spoke.

 I too, have had questions about it.